CESARBR/knot-fog-connector/README.md

 #### listDevices(): Promise&lt;Object&gt;

-List the devices registered on the cloud.
+List the devices registered on the cloud for the current gateway.

 ##### Result